The music of Ellington’s jazz orchestra with singers was called

 Content

-The Legacy of Duke Ellington’s Jazz OrchestraThe Evolution of the Orchestra’s SoundInfluential Singers in the OrchestraNotable Performances and RecordingsThe Impact of Ellington’s Jazz Orchestra on Music HistoryContinuing the Tradition: Modern Versions of the OrchestraConclusion
+The Bequest of Duke Ellington’s Jazz OrchestraThe Advancement of the Orchestra’s SoundInfluential Vocalists within the OrchestraNotable Exhibitions and RecordingsThe Affect of Ellington’s Jazz Symphony on Music HistoryContinuing the Convention:

 Read Also:Betcapri – Your Ultimate Guide